-Position Description: Docents are volunteer educators who share animal and habitat information to zoo visitors.
-They play an integral role in communicating the conservation and education goals of the zoo.
-Docent activities include but are not limited to giving informal programs to visitors of all ages, interpreting exhibits and biofacts, working with school groups, camps and classes, assisting with special events and the animal behavior program.
-All docent volunteer positions require an annual tuberculosis test.
+Docents are volunteer educators who share animal and habitat information with zoo visitors.
+They play an integral role in communicating the conservation and education goals of the Zoo.
+Docent activities include, but are not limited to, giving informal programs to visitors of all ages, interpreting exhibits and bio-facts, working with school groups, camps and classes, assisting with special events and the animal behavior program.

-After completing a minimum of 50 hours of volunteering, adult docents are invited to apply to be an animal handler.
-Animal handlers are taught to handle and interpret about a variety of invertebrates, reptiles (including snakes), amphibians, mammals and birds.
+After completing a minimum of one year of volunteering, adult docents are eligible to become animal handlers.
+Animal handlers are taught to handle and interpret a variety of invertebrates, reptiles (including snakes), amphibians, mammals and birds.
 This docent position is a significant time commitment.

-Animal Handling training is offered following basic training and 50 hours of volunteering (approximately six to12 months later).
-Animal handling training requires an additional three weeks of training and additional mentoring time.
+Animal handling training requires an additional three weeks of training and additional mentoring time beyond Docent training.

 To fill out an application, please click here.